 Why Do We Sweat?

 We’ve all been there.
 It’s summer, you’re out doing yard work, laying by the pool, watching your kid play football or even walking to the store.
 It’s hot, and you start sweating.
 But why?
-Sweating plays a big role in maintaining internal body temperature and keep organs functioning normally.
+Sweating plays a big role in maintaining internal body temperature and keeping organs functioning normally.
 It is a cooling mechanism.
 As sweat reaches the skin, it evaporates and cools the body.
 Exercise raises your internal body temperature, as well as raising heart rate and blood pressure.
 Emotions can also affect the sweat glands, which is why you may sweat when nervous or anxious.

 Types of Sweat Glands